sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/_index.md

 ![error](/Images/appc/download/attachments/30083020/error.png)

 \*Refer to [Adding PHP Ruby or Python Support](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Getting_Started/Adding_PHP_Ruby_or_Python_Support/) for installing these add-on modules.
-As they are so closely-related, we often use the term, "Studio", to refer to Appcelerator, Titanium, and Aptana Studio together.
+As they are so closely related, we often use the term "Studio" to refer to Appcelerator, Titanium, and Aptana Studio together.

-**Please ask your Confluence administrator to update the license for the [MultiExcerpt Plugin for Confluence 4+](https://plugins.atlassian.com/plugins/biz.artemissoftware.confluence.multiexcerpt.MultiExcerptMacro) .**
-**Admin Info: The error is: license VERSION\_MISMATCH**

-To understand all the differences between Appcelerator, Titanium and Aptana Studio, refer to the [Studio Feature Comparison](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Getting_Started/Studio_Feature_Comparison/).
+To understand all the differences between Appcelerator, Titanium, and Aptana Studio, refer to the [Studio Feature Comparison](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Getting_Started/Studio_Feature_Comparison/).